MTDahmer/Project2/README.md

 (pre-defined) terms to see how often the candidates are mentioning them in their tweets.

 We utilized the Twitter API with the python tweepy wrapper to get our data from each
-candidates twitter account.
+candidate's twitter account.
 We use MongoDB, Flask and javascript (nvd3) to build a dashboard
 plotting our findings.
 The app has been uploaded to Heroku and can be accessed at the
 above link.